irfanhakim-as/homelab-wiki/topics/ufw.md

 ### Description

-This details the process of adding allow rules of various types with `ufw`.
+This details the process of adding allow rules of various types.

 ### References